nickav/myspace/data/posts/0003_wasm_from_scratch.md

 Strings in WASM are a special case of dealing with exchanging large amounts of information back and forth (I mean, larger than a `u64`).
 You might require special handling to get the UTF8 part correctly, but otherwise we are literally just writing the bytes to some shared location on the heap and passing the pointer to them.

-The browser has two built-in functions for dealing with UTF8 strings: `TextDecoder` and `TextEncoder`.
+The browser has two built-in classes for dealing with UTF8 strings: `TextDecoder` and `TextEncoder`.

 Let's define a couple of functions for reading and writing UTF8 strings: